What organism is known for having a waxy outer coating?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Mycobacterium is known for having a waxy outer coating called mycolic acid, which is a distinctive feature of its cell wall.
-This waxy layer is a crucial aspect of Mycobacterium's structure, providing resilience against environmental stresses, such as desiccation and chemical disinfectants.
-It also plays a significant role in the bacterium's virulence and ability to evade the host's immune system.
+Mycobacterium is the organism known for having a distinctive waxy outer coating, which is primarily due to the presence of mycolic acids in its cell wall.
+This waxy layer gives Mycobacterium its characteristic resilience to desiccation (drying out) and allows it to survive in harsh environmental conditions.
+It also contributes to the bacterium's overall virulence and ability to evade the host's immune responses.

 Subscribe